10up/nodeifywp/README.md

 `$server_js_path` should be an absolute path to your server JS entrypoint. `$client_js_url` should be a url to your client.js entrypoint.

+You can supply a third optional paramater, `$includes_js_path`, to the `setup` method.  `$includes_js_path` should point to a server side JavaScript file that holds your application includes.
+Storing your includes here will let NodeifyWP cache your includes using V8 heap snapshots.

 Once setup, NodeifyWP will automatically take over your theme by executing server JavaScript and exiting.
 Nothing in index.php, header.php, archive.php, etc. will even be parsed in PHP.

 NodeifyWP transfers WordPress settings, sidebars, posts, etc. to JavaScript using a globalized variable, `PHP.context` using V8Js.
 This context object let's you render your theme isomorphically.
 The context object is built as follows: